-I’ve written about the business case for empowering women producers; but the financial justification for inclusive business goes much further than that.
+I’ve written about the business case for empowering women producers before; but the financial justification for inclusive business goes much further than that.
 Today, CARE International published “A Different Cup of Tea: The Business Case for Empowering Workers in the Sri Lankan Tea Sector” which demonstrates that companies investing in one worker empowerment model, the Community Development Forum (CDF), gained $26 for every $1 invested.

 Twenty-three tea estates partnering with CARE International Sri Lanka have successfully implemented CDFs, which are ‘mini-parliaments’ that facilitate dialogue between workers, management and the broader community.
 The model opens up new channels of communication between stakeholders across the plantation region, serving as a forum where collective decisions about community development priorities and labour conditions are negotiated and decided in a transparent way.
 An independent assessment by the New Economics Foundation showed that that there was a 1:26 return on investment for estates, plus additional gains for workers and the community.